Product Realization Course

 The Product Realization course is a regular course offering.
 Industry sponsors pay a fee to cover expenses and provide engineering personnel to mentor their student project team.
 The multidisciplinary approach has real benefit.
 The course is co-taught by an engineering professor and an art professor.
 Students form interdisciplinary teams of engineers, artists and designers.
 They review the company’s product brief, determine a budget and timeline, then design and build the prototype.

-Ilya Avdeev, Ph.D, assistant professor of mechanical engineering, and Nathaniel Stern, Ph.D., associate professor of art and design and head of digital studio practice in the Peck School of the Arts, collaborate and oversee the 15-week process.
+Ilya Avdeev, Ph.D, assistant professor of mechanical engineering, and Nathaniel Stern, Ph.D., professor of mechanical engineering and also of art and design and head of digital studio practice in the Peck School of the Arts, collaborate and oversee the 15-week process.
 Some of the projects have included eye-tracking software, wheelchair design, wave energy collectors and personal lighting devices for roadside emergencies.